Ice-eleven (ice XI)

 point (with hexagonal ice and water vapor) of KOH-catalyzed

-It seems possible there may be a proton-ordered form of cubic ice (called ice XIc) , but this has yet to be made.
+It was proposed that there may be a proton-ordered form of cubic ice (called ice XIc) , and evidence for this is accumulating .

 Interactive structures of ice-eleven (Jmol)